Republican governor says anti-vaccine rhetoric is ‘killing people’ and denounces ‘propaganda’

 The popular Fox News host Tucker Carlson has called himself “pro-vaccine” but also suggested that “maybe it doesn’t work and they’re simply not telling you that.”

-Utah has seen its coronavirus cases, deaths and hospitalizations drop significantly with vaccination but tick up in recent weeks, according to data tracked by The Washington Post.
+Utah has seen its coronavirus cases, deaths and hospitalizations drop significantly with vaccinations but tick up in recent weeks, according to data tracked by The Washington Post.
 A state website seeks to dispel misinformation about the shots: “COVID-19 vaccines don’t change your DNA.”
 “COVID-19 vaccines don’t contain microchips or tracking devices.”
 “COVID-19 vaccines have not been linked to infertility or miscarriage.”

 With at least one dose for 66.5 percent of adults, Utah is more than 10 percentage points ahead of the country as a whole.
-Among American adults, 48.4 are fully vaccinated, according to Post tracking.
+Among American adults, 48.4 percent are fully vaccinated, according to Post tracking.
 Biden originally set a goal of giving at least one dose of coronavirus vaccine to 70 percent of adults by July 4.

 Read more: